2026 phonics screening check: administration guidance

 The local authority will tell you how to submit your data and by when.
 We have advised management information system (MIS) suppliers of the data requirements for the check.
 Your local authority or MIS supplier, depending on local arrangements, may offer support for these systems.

-Local authorities must submit check data to the Department for Education (DfE) using COLLECT by Friday 19 July.
-Further support for schools and local authorities is available in DfE’s data collection and submission guidance.
+Local authorities must submit phonics screening check data to DfE using COLLECT by Friday 17 July.
+There is no facility to amend data once the collection has closed.
+Further support for schools and local authorities is available in DfE’s phonics screening check data collection and submission guidance.

 If a pupil moves school:

-• before the check administration period - the receiving school should assess the pupil and submit data for them
+- before the check administration period, the receiving school should assess the pupil and submit data for them even if they do not take the check

 If a pupil arrives from a non-participating school – for example, they have recently arrived from overseas or were electively home educated – the receiving school should consider administering the check and must submit data for them.

-If a pupil arrives after the check administration period and does not take the check, they do not need to be included in that year’s data submission.
+If a pupil arrives after the check administration period and has not taken the check, they do not need to be included in that year’s data submission.

 DfE does not publish school-level results for the phonics screening check.

-Pupils with a ‘D’ code are included in the results, as DfE want to measure the percentage of all 6-year-olds meeting the standard and not only those who took the check.
+Pupils with a ‘D’ code are included in the results, as DfE wants to measure the percentage of all 6-year-olds meeting the standard and not only those who took the check.

 Those who are absent are also included in calculations, to encourage schools to ensure that all eligible pupils take the check where possible.
 Any pupil who is absent for the check must complete it by the end of year 2.